 7/3/15 – filled in online application, paid fees, booked biometric appointment

-13/3/15 – attended biometric appointment in the State capital (it was our choice to have the appointment this day, it could have been sooner.
+13/3/15 – attended biometric appointment in Des Moines, Iowa (it was our choice to have the appointment this day, it could have been sooner.
 The nearest visa centre was a 3hr drive away…)

 17/3/15 – posted application and evidence to New York